gscki04/MarkDowns/LINQ/02 IEnumerable & IQuerable/01 IEnumerable vs IQuerable.md

 # `IQuerable`
 IQuerable is an interface available in `System.Linq` namespace
 IQuerable is child of IEnumerable.
-IQuerable has a property `Provide` which is of type `IQuerableProvider` interface, and it is used in LinqProviders.
+IQuerable has a property `Provider` which is of type `IQuerableProvider` interface, and it is used in LinqProviders.
 IQuerable is best choice for other data provider (LINQ to Entities, LINQ to XML... etc).
 Example
 ```C#